We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 Generally speaking, more energy-efficient models cost more, but this financial investment is later offset by lower energy bills.

-As you begin to browse for an Air Purifier for your home, you’ll undoubtedly come across some household names of appliance you recognise: but this doesn’t necessarily mean the bigger name, the better!
+As you begin to browse for an Air Purifier for your home, you’ll undoubtedly come across some household names of appliances you recognise: but this doesn’t necessarily mean the bigger name, the better!
+We test air purifiers to find you the best ones.

 The best Air Purifier for you and your home is dependent on your budget, wants and needs.
 Therefore, each model should be judged on its merits and relevancy for your home.

 As you can see there are lots of air purifiers on the market, all of which help to improve indoor air quality in removing dust, pollen and airborne pollutants - generally cleaning the air.
-As pointed out there are many health benefits including helping with asthma and hay fever.
+As pointed out there are many health benefits to improving air quality including helping with asthma and hay fever.

 In our guide, we have explored different models and price points.
 We have looked at square feet cleaning ability, fan speeds, ability to purify the air effectively, if they are easy to use, their appearance and price point.
 You will, therefore, hopefully, find something suitable for your needs.